3M: History

-Expansion and modern history

-In 1947, 3M began producing perfluorooctanoic acid (PFOA) by electrochemical fluorination.
+In 1947, 3M began producing perfluorooctanoic acid (PFOA), an industrial surfactant and chemical feedstock, by electrochemical fluorination.
 In 1951, DuPont purchased PFOA from then-Minnesota Mining and Manufacturing Company for use in the manufacturing of teflon, a product that brought DuPont a billion-dollar-a-year profit by the 1990s.
 DuPont referred to PFOA as C8.
 The original formula for Scotchgard, a water repellent applied to fabrics, was discovered accidentally in 1952 by 3M chemists Patsy Sherman and Samuel Smith.
 Sales began in 1956, and in 1973 the two chemists received a patent for the formula.

 In the late 1950s, 3M produced the first asthma inhaler, but the company did not enter the pharmaceutical industry until the mid-1960s with the acquisition of Riker Laboratories, moving it from California to Minnesota.
 3M retained the Riker Laboratories name for the subsidiary until at least 1985.
 In the mid-1990s, 3M Pharmaceuticals, as the division came to be called, produced the first CFC-free asthma inhaler in response to adoption of the Montreal Protocol by the United States.
 In the 1980s and 1990s, the company spent fifteen years developing a topical cream delivery technology which led in 1997 to health authority approval and marketing of a symptomatic treatment for genital warts, Aldara.
 3M divested its pharmaceutical unit through three deals in 2006, netting more than US$2 billion.
-At the time, 3M Pharmaceuticals comprised about 20% of 3M's health care business and employed just over a thousand people.
+At the time, 3M Pharmaceuticals comprised about 20% of 3M's healthcare business and employed just over a thousand people.

 By the 1970s, 3M developed a theatrical blood formula based on red colorfast microbeads suspended in a carrier liquid.
-This stage blood was sold as Nextel Simulated Blood, and was used during the production of the 1978 film Dawn of the Dead.
+This stage blood was sold as Nextel Simulated Blood and was used during the production of the 1978 film Dawn of the Dead.
 It has since been discontinued.

-3M Mincom was involved in some of the first digital audio recordings of the late 1970s to see commercial release when a prototype machine was brought to the Sound 80 studios in Minneapolis.
+In the late 1970s, 3M Mincom was involved in some of the first digital audio recordings to see commercial release when a prototype machine was brought to the Sound 80 studios in Minneapolis.
 In 1979 3M introduced a digital audio recording system called "3M Digital Audio Mastering System".